Efficient heating and cooling will help you save on your home’s biggest energy expense.

-A duel fuel system offers the best of both worlds: an electric heat pump and a gas furnace.
+A dual fuel system offers the best of both worlds: an electric heat pump and a gas furnace.
 The heat pump operates during milder temperatures when it is more efficient, and the system automatically switches over to the furnace in colder temperatures.
 You also get the benefit of air conditioning from the heat pump during the summer.

 How to upgrade with confidence